 Programs to Achieve the Goal - The Sheriff's Department's base salary for deputies has been increased two years ago from \$17.93 an hour to \$19.22 an hour in order to help in the recruitment process as well as retention.
+This year, it was raised slightly to \$19.95.
 These deputies provide needed services in a growing County.
-Because of the need to reduce our budget over the past three years, the Sheriff's Office had not sponsored a cadet class.
-Over the past few years, the cadet class provided a source of new and replacement deputies.
-Rather than reinstate the Cadet Program as it has in the past, last year five cadet positions have been added to Sheriff - Enforcement and five to Sheriff - Detention.
-These positions serve as trainee positions to help alleviate the down-time between position vacancy and filling.
-A year later, the Sheriff has reported this new program to be successful.
+The Sheriff's Office has added 12 new positions in FY2014 including three Telecommunications Officers, four Patrol Deputies, three Investigators, one Criminal Analyst, and one Bailiff.
+These additional positions help keep Fort Bend County safe.